 Grid-scale power, without the grid

-Grid-scale output – without the grid – NPV’s power stations are built at the point of demand, not at the fuel source – and are connected directly to customer substations or over an existing local power network, avoiding transmission costs, quota-related penalties, green levies, and utility providers’ mark-ups.
-HTCW provides continuous & secure supply to large round-the-clock power users such as data centres, logistics hubs, and energy-intensive manufacturing.
+Grid-scale output – without the grid – NPV’s power stations are built at the point of demand, not at the fuel source – and are connected directly to customer substations or over an existing local power network, reducing transmission costs, quota-related penalties, carbon taxes, and utility providers’ mark-ups.
+NPV provides continuous & secure supply to large round-the-clock power users such as data centres, logistics hubs, and energy-intensive manufacturing.

 Land use?
 The entire facility occupies 2 hectares/5 acres.
 Once permissions and licenses are secured, NPV can build and commission each power station in less than 2 years.